UbiquityRobotics/joystick_input/README.md

         sudo apt-get install ros-indigo-joystick-drivers

-## Dependance on navigation stack
+## Optional Dependance on navigation stack if MoveBase support is desired

-The node now has ability to use  movebase specification to nav targets so we need that code
+The node has ability to use  movebase specification to nav targets with slight modifications If you wish to issue MoveBase commands from the joystick you will need to do these things

         sudo apt-get install  ros-indigo-navigation
+        cp CMakeLists_with_movebase.txt CMakeLists.txt
+        cp package_with_movebase.xml package.xml

+Then you will need to enable movebase usage in joy_input.cpp by editing the file and find the #undef USE_MOVEBASE line to change the   undef to a  define.
+Now after the catkin_make movebase will be possible per instructions below.

 ## Configuration of joystick in use